From undervalued high school prospect to two-year backup, Joe Burrow’s meteoric rise was something he always expected

 “I didn’t really realize how much this meant to Louisiana,” Burrow told the media the Monday after the game.
 “It was pretty special.
 I was very surprised to see it and I wanted to do anything I could to embrace the people that came out.”

-After his final game in Tiger Stadium, Burrow’s Louisiana love affair took its next step.
+Ahead of his final game in Tiger Stadium, Burrow’s Louisiana love affair took its next — and most powerful — step.

 During the week, Burrow went to LSU’s equipment staff to ask of a favor.
 In this special favor, Burrow wanted to figure out a way to show some form of appreciation for the state and the university that resurrected his football career.
 He wanted a custom jersey made exclusively for pregame, where the uniform displayed the name “Burreaux” on the back as a sign of gratitude.